 a.
 Surfaces contaminated with spilled or leaked biomedical waste will be decontaminated as part of the cleaning process.
-If spilled onto the truck the driver will wear appropriate personal protective equipment (PPE) and scrape, absorb, remove or wash the truck as needed to remove bulk material then follow up with disinfectant.
+If spilled onto the truck the driver will wear appropriate personal protective equipment (PPE) and scrape, absorb, remove, or wash the truck as needed to remove bulk material then follow up with disinfectant.
 All solid material including absorbent will be placed into red bags or sharps containers as appropriate and sealed.
 Rinse material will be solidified with absorbent or drained to a sewage connection.
-The disinfectant utilized by this facility is a bleach solution of at least 100 parts per million (ppm) free chlorine, that will be used for at least three minutes.
+The disinfectant utilized by this facility is a bleach solution of at least 100 parts per million (ppm) free chlorine that will be used for at least three minutes.
 Common household bleach (3 - 6% sodium hypochlorite) may be diluted up to 300 times to achieve 100 ppm concentration.

-PPE should include a pair of examination gloves, a face shield and a N95 mask/half face respirator or full face respirator with particulate filter and may include an apron or other clothing providing splash protection.
+Cliff Berry, Inc. 3 Section 16 Last Revised: January 2022 16 Biomedical Waste Operating Plan 01.22 PPE should include a pair of examination gloves, a face shield or goggles, and an N95 mask/half face respirator or full face respirator with particulate filter and may include an apron, coveralls, or other clothing providing splash protection.